Roll out your base schedule

 Last rollout information

-At the bottom of the Roll out panel, you’ll find a section called Roll out summary.
-This section contains a box indicating whether or not unassigned shifts are rolled out; they’re always rolled out if you’re rolling out all employees, whereas if you’re rolling out a subset of employees, they’re not rolled out.
 Below, a list of the employees that are to be rolled out appears.
-Last rollout information is displayed by employee.
+The last rollout information is displayed by employee.
 If the employee has never been rolled out before, “No previous roll out” appears in that field.
 The sorting of the list of employees in this panel reflects the one in the base schedule.

 Vacation factor